HackYourFuture/JavaScript2/Week1/MAKEME.md

 ## **2. JavaScript exercises**

+> Inside of your `JavaScript2` fork, create a folder called `week1`.
+Inside of that folder, create a folder called `js-exercises`.
+For all the following exercises create a new `.js` file in that folder (5 files in total).
+Make sure the name of each file reflects its content: for example, the filename for exercise one could be `bookList.js`.

 ### 1. The book list

 I'd like to display my three favorite books inside a nice webpage!